apache/mxnet/cpp-package/example/README.md

 The examples that are built to be run on GPU may not work on the non-GPU machines.
 The makefile will also download the necessary data files and store in a data folder.
 (The download will take couple of minutes, but will be done only once on a fresh installation.)
-Before runing examples, make sure **LD\_LIBRARY\_PATH** environment variable setup correctly.
-For example `export LD_LIBRARY_PATH=/usr/local/cuda/lib64:/home/ubuntu/incubator-mxnet/lib` on ubuntu using gpu.

 ## Examples

 This directory contains following examples.
 In order to run the examples, ensure that the path to the MXNet shared library is added to the OS specific environment variable viz. **LD\_LIBRARY\_PATH** for Linux, Mac and Ubuntu OS and **PATH** for Windows OS.
+For example `export LD_LIBRARY_PATH=/usr/local/cuda/lib64:/home/ubuntu/incubator-mxnet/lib` on ubuntu using gpu

 ### [alexnet.cpp](<https://github.com/apache/incubator-mxnet/blob/master/cpp-package/example/alexnet.cpp>)